 When to spot

-Year-round, most active in the early morning.
+Year-round, most active during the early morning.

 Where to spot